awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 In CodeDeploy, an [*application*](https://docs.aws.amazon.com/codedeploy/latest/userguide/applications.html) is a resource that contains the software application you want to deploy.
 Later, you will use this application with CodePipeline to automate deployments of the sample application to your EC2 instance.

-**To create a service role**
+First, we need to create a role that allows the CodeDeploy service to perform deployments.
+Then, we can create a CodeDeploy application.

-First, we need to create a role that the CodeDeploy service can use to manage your instances, to allow it to perform a deployment.
+**Creating a service role**

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home).